-KS2: Note making an outline, writing from note, retelling narrative stories, summarising a reference, writing from pictures, summarising multiple references, inventive writing.
+KS2: We use a mixture of DVD based lessons with direct teaching from Mrs Edwin.
+Children will learn about note taking, making an outline, writing from notes, retelling narrative stories, summarising a reference, writing from a picture stimulus, summarising multiple references and inventive writing.

-KS3: Same as above but with 2 additional units: Formal Essay Models, Formal Critiques.
+KS3: Same as above but with 2 additional units: Formal Essay Models and Formal Critiques.

 We use the SPAG knowledge learnt in English lessons to make writing better.
 Children are taught to dress up their writing using techniques such as: